ViennaRSS/vienna-rss/README.md

 Getting support
 ---------------

-If the in-application help files and the [FAQs](https://www.vienna-rss.com/faq.html) don’t answer your questions, head over to our [Support forum](https://forums.cocoaforge.com/viewforum.php?f=18) which is hosted by Cocoaforge.
+If the in-application help files and the [FAQ](https://www.vienna-rss.com/faq) don’t answer your questions, head over to our [Discussions page](https://github.com/ViennaRSS/vienna-rss/discussions) on GitHub or our [support forum](https://forums.cocoaforge.com/viewforum.php?f=18) which is hosted by Cocoaforge.

 Reporting an issue
 ------------------